Historical Markers in Sebastian County, Arkansas

 Sebastian County Timeline

-This timeline provides a glimpse into the major events and milestones that have shaped the history of Sebastian County, Arkansas.
+This timeline provides a condensed summary of the historical journey of Sebastian County, Arkansas.

 - 1818 - Sebastian County is established by the Arkansas territorial legislature.